HL7/nhsn-dqm/input/pagecontent/index.md

 ### Design Considerations ###

 This IG defines the standard framework for reporting data to NHSN using a dQM with an initial population which may include all inpatient, emergency department, and observation encounters and line-level data that could be used for stratification, benchmarking and/or risk adjustment.
-Situational awareness data such as bed capacity, PPE, and disease/condition reporting are also in scope, which may or may not include patient identifiable data.
+Situational awareness data such as <!--bed capacity, -->PPE and disease/condition reporting are also in scope, which may or may not include patient identifiable data.
 This IG is not intended to define how to operationalize implementing reporting a specific NHSN dQM.

 However, two example measures are provided in this IG: an acute care hospital (ACH) dQM and an automated bed capacity data collection measure.
-The ACH dQM defines the population of interest as all encounters with an inpatient, ED, or Observation status or an inpatient, ED, or Observation location.
-The bed-capacity data collection dQM defines the fields necessary for reporting such as AllBedsOccupied, AdultTotalOccupied, etc.
+The ACH dQM defines the population of interest as all encounters with an inpatient, ED, or Observation status or an inpatient, ED, or Observation location. <!--The bed-capacity data collection dQM defines the fields necessary for reporting such as AllBedsOccupied, AdultTotalOccupied, etc.-->

 ### Relationship to Other Standards ###